elastic/elastic-package/README.md

 Use this command to spin up a Docker-based Elastic Stack consisting of Elasticsearch, Kibana, and the Package Registry.
 By default the latest released version of the stack is spun up but it is possible to specify a different version, including SNAPSHOT versions.

+Please note that you docker memory settings y can also cause some issues if threshold are too low.

 For details on how to connect the service with the Elastic stack, see the [service command](https://github.com/elastic/elastic-package/blob/master/README.md#elastic-package-service).

 ### `elastic-package status [package]`